alter718/datasciencecoursera/Samsung_Data_Analysis/CodeBook.md

 ####All other columns follow the rule set outlined below.

-All column headings that begin with t(time) were captured at a constant rate of 50hz.
+All column headings that begin with _bold_t(time) were captured at a constant rate of 50hz.
 Those that begin with f had a fast fourier transform applied.

 They were partitioned into body(BodyAcc) and gravity(GravAcc) signals, Jerk signals (BodyAccJerk or BodyGyroJerk) and magnitude (…Mag) signals.